-\hourly rate = weekly salary divided by 43.2
+hourly rate = weekly salary divided by 43.2

-27. PENSION WELFARE FUNDS
+25. PENSION WELFARE FUNDS

-1. Employer shall contribute an amount equal to twelve percent (12%) of all earnings of whatever nature covered by this agreement, computed at scale, (a) with respect to services rendered in the United States, to the American Federation of Musicians and Employers Pension Fund, created pursuant to Trust Indenture, dated October 2, 1959: and (b) with respect to services rendered in the Dominion of Canada, to the American Federation of Musicians and Employers Pension Plan Welfare Fund (Canada), created pursuant to agreement and Declaration of Trust dated April 9, 1962.
+1. Employer shall contribute an amount equal to twelve percent (12%), or in the case of contributions to the American Federation of Musicians and Employers' Pension Fund, fourteen and thirty-nine hundredths percent (14.39%)1 of all earnings of whatever nature covered by this agreement, computed at scale as follows:

+(a) With respect to services rendered in the United States, to the American Federation of Musicians and Employers Pension Fund, created pursuant to Trust Indenture, dated October 2, 1959, as heretofore or hereafter amended.
+Employer agrees to be legally bound by the Agreement and Declaration of Trust Establishing the American Federation of Musicians and Employer's Pension Fund, as amended from time to time, which is incorporated by reference into this Agreement.

+(b) With respect to services rendered in the Dominion of Canada, to the Musicians' Pension Fund (Canada), created pursuant to agreement and Declaration of Trust dated April 9, 1962 as heretofore or hereafter amended.